Jules M. Haas

 His positive attitude and determination are a couple of things that helped Jules graduate in the top 10% of his class at New England School of Law in Boston where he also served on Law Review.
 While in college, Jules was the local winner in a national contest sponsored by the United Nations Association.
 That essay appears in the Congressional Record.

 As a student, Jules enjoyed history, politics, English, political science, and learning about the workings of government.
 He was fortunate that his Grandfather Lew Haas - a New York City Alderman and the man responsible for passing legislation that required Manhattan taxis to display medallions - helped Jules gain a hands-on understanding of the local political machinery.
 That proximity to government led Jules to become involved with various political campaigns and, during law school, to work for a State Senator.

 Among Jules' major accomplishments was opening his own law practice, serving on the staff of a NYC Councilperson and NYS Assemblyman, and being elected as a State Committee Member.

-He also enjoys working through the nuances of case detail, uncovering something that didn't initially seem obvious, coming to grips with things that can't be controlled, and hearing a happy client say, "Thanks, Jules."Career Highlights
+Jules enjoys the time it takes to work through the nuances of case details, uncovering the information that didn't initially seem obvious, understanding the process it takes to come to grips with things that can't be controlled, and most importantly hearing a happy client say, "Thanks, Jules."Career Highlights

 - Started his own law practice in New York City in 1985